HidekiKawahara/RAPHSODEE/README.md

 % Journal of the Audio Engineering Society, 71(3), 88–99.
 % DOI: https://doi.org/10.17743/jaes.2022.0061

-## Note: retrospective use of safeguarding (2025 June 13)
+## Note: retrospective use of safeguarding (2025 June 13, 17)

-You don't need to safeguard a signal.
-You can enjoy the benefits of safeguarding.
+You don't need to safeguard a signal in advance.
+You can enjoy the benefits of safeguarding retrospectively.
 Please refer to the following script in src:

-testScrptForEA2025July.m
+retroSGSample.m

 ### A research memo is added in the doc folder (2025, 16 June)